 All but one course is online.
 Each course within the curriculum is designed to advance critical thinking to the doctorate level while building on clinical skills.
-There is only one on-site seminar held in Missoula, MT.
-This on-site seminar is one weekend long and allows for face-to-face connection with faculty members and enhances your opportunities for personal networking with classmates.

 As the saying goes, “a rising tide lifts all boats.”
 The UM tDPT program provides a critical career advancement pathway for physiotherapists trained at Universities.
 Middle Eastern physiotherapists, faculty, or administrators residing in Egypt, Jordan, Palestine or Sudan holding a master’s degree from a PT school in one of these countries can enroll to attain a DPT.

 While the tDPT coursework will assist toward the fulfillment of the educational requirements toward US licensure, it does not guarantee a US license.
 All PT’s seeking US PT licensure, must comply with all steps outlined by the FSBPT.

 |Application Deadline for Summer 2021 Semester:||Postmarked by April 18, 2021|

 |Spring 2022||January 10, 2022|

 * we run 3 semesters a year, starting January, April, and August.

 *Professionalism: The Doctoring Profession includes a weekend seminar which can be taken virtually or on campus.
 For the course sequence starting a different semester, learn more here.